Greece takes the helm in an EU naval mission in the Red Sea

 The Iranian-backed Houthis say their attacks on commercial ships with drones and missiles are a response to Israel’s offensive in Gaza against Hamas which began in October.

+At a parliamentary committee hearing last week, Dendias said keeping the lines of maritime trade open was an “existential necessity for Greece.”

-“We do not take a position on the Houthi issue,” Dendias said.
+“We do not take a position on the Houthi issue,” Dendias told lawmakers at the hearing.
 “But we do challenge the right of anyone to fire at our ships, at European ships, and at ships that sail the region and come to our ports.”